UK firms furlough over a million workers due to coronavirus

 Businesses that apply by Wednesday should receive money before the end of the month, when wages are often due.

-Sunak again refused to estimate the total cost of the programme, but the government's budget watchdog said last week it could reach 42 billion pounds ($52 billion) in just three months and cover 30% of the workforce.
+Sunak again refused to estimate the total cost of the programme, but the government's budget watchdog said last week it could reach 42 billion pounds in just three months and cover 30% of the workforce.

 This is based on the watchdog's projection that Britain's economy will shrink by 35% during the three months to June due to lockdown restrictions.